The Roots of Anti-Trans Violence

 Violence by Law Enforcement: Layleen Cubilette-Polanco died from SUDEP (Sudden Unexpected Death in Epilepsy) on June 7, 2019 while in solitary confinement at Rikers Island prison.
 Her epilepsy was well-documented, but the COs elected to place her in isolation regardless.

-Nationally, twelve trans or non-binary people were reported murdered by law enforcement between 2017-2020.
+Nationally, twelve trans or nonbinary people were reported violently killed by law enforcement between 2017-2020.

 Policing: Although New York City has committed to decreasing their police budget for the 2021 fiscal year, the new figure of approximately $10.2 billion still represents the second highest police budget per capita in the U.S. This figure also represents a marked increase when compared to the city’s police budget just five years prior.